 Total score = 8/15 = 53%, workable.

-CSC (Total score = 10/15 = 67%, workable)
+CSC (total score = 10/15 = 67%, workable)

-What is changing

-Currently IANA is responsible for ongoing monitoring of IANA performance of its functions.
+What is changing: Currently IANA is responsible for ongoing monitoring of IANA performance of its functions.
 The CSC is the proposed mechanism to replace this function.

-Complexity of the new method
+Complexity of the new method:

 1 – Given this requires the creation of a new ICANN standing committee with a new charter this is considered moderately complex.

-Implementation requirements for the new method
+Implementation requirements for the new method:

-0 – Adding the CSC and its powers to the ICANN Bylaws will a significant undertaking.
+0 – Adding the CSC and its powers to the ICANN Bylaws will be a significant undertaking.

-Impact on the IFO for working with the new method.
+Impact on the IFO for working with the new method:

-3 – Given IANA currently works with the NTIA for performance tracking and that the CSC is limited to this this should have no additional impact on the IFO.
+3 – Given IANA currently works with the NTIA for performance tracking and that the CSC role is limited to this.
+It should have no additional impact on the IFO.

-Impact of the IFO customers for using the new method
+Impact on the IFO customers for using the new method:

 3 – This should be transparent for the IANA naming customers while providing mew mechanisms for resolving customer issues.

-Potential impact on the security, stability and resiliency of the DNs.
+Potential impact on the security, stability and resiliency of the DNS:

 3 – None foreseeable.